Coherent and Multi-modality Image Inpainting via Latent Space Optimization: Method

 \section{Method}

-Our framework, summarized in~\cref{fig:pilotframework}, consists of two stages: the \textbf{optimization stage} and the \textbf{blending stage}.
+Our framework, summarized in~\cref{fig:pilotframework}, consists of two stages: the \textbf{optimization stage} and the \textbf{blend stage}.
 To better trade-off between image quality and computational efficiency, we introduce the coherence scale parameter $\gamma$.
-A larger $\gamma$ leads to longer computation times but generates more coherent images.
+A larger $\gamma$ increases computation time but produces more coherent and detailed images, while a smaller $\gamma$ prioritizes efficiency with minimal impact on quality.